A couple of days ago I had to write the most tricky article ever.

 Is JavaScript an excellent choice to learn in 2019?

-You can’t search the answer for this question without breaking it down into several queries like:
+You probably won’t find the answer to this exact question without breaking it down into several queries like:

 - Are there awesome language-specific updates coming?